nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. Viewing user's own personal contact
     1. Test case: `view me`
+       Expected: All personal details of the user will be displayed.
+    2. Test case: `me`
-    2. Expected: All personal details of the user will be displayed.
+       Expected: All personal details of the user will be displayed.

-<div style="page-break-after: always;"></div>

 3. Viewing a contact with a missing or invalid index
     1. Prerequisites: List all contacts using the `ls` command to find the index of specific contact.